How Much Will I Get From SSI?

 Average SSI Payment Amounts by State

-California pays the highest average supplement, making the average combined federal and state payment in that state $711 per month (in 2022).
-The following SSI state payment chart has the average SSI payments, including the state supplemental amounts where provided by the SSA.
+California pays a fairly high supplement, making the average combined federal and state payment in that state $848 per month (at the end of 2024).
+The following SSI payment chart shows the average SSI payments for other states, including the state supplemental amounts, when provided by the SSA.

 SSI Payment Amounts by State